Interplanetary Dark Age, The

 Technology The chaos wrought by the Technocalypse and Great Expulsion and the resulting fear of higher toposophic beings and self-replicating nanotech led many to shun certain advanced technologies.
 Complex methods and supply chains were so disrupted that they were all but lost.
 Antimatter production in Solsys crashed after the destruction of its collection centers in the inner system, forcing most to revert to earlier fusion based energy and propulsion.
 A notable exception being those facilities operated by GAIA that supplied select interplanetary missions with antimatter.
 Manufacturers often spurned nano-assemblers instead preferring industrial bots or non-sentient printers.
 Previously banned or heavily regulated technologies such as destructive uploading or slaved ai proliferated where available, as authorities were unable or unwilling to intervene.

 Legacy of the Interplanetary Dark Age Lasting nearly three hundred years and affecting a sizable portion of sophonts then alive, the Interplanetary Dark Age is a seminal event in the history of terragen civilization.
-The pervasive danger and uncertainty that characterized the period eventual gave way to the stabilizing First Federation during the 10th century AT.
+The pervasive danger and uncertainty that characterized the period eventually gave way to the stabilizing First Federation during the 10th century AT.
 Unsurprisingly, the Dark Age has remained a popular setting for retro-nauts, authors, and virch users.
 Interplanetary Dark Age studies is a well-trodden academic discipline with untold amounts of research, archeological investigations, and revaluations amassed in the subsequent 9,000 years.
 However, the inherent ambiguity surrounding the facts will undoubtedly never be fully dispelled.

 Fiction featuring the Interplanetary Dark Age The Inspection by Ryan b